We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Yes.
 Many brands of rechargeable hearing aids supply excellent sound quality and special features, such as tinnitus masking and speech enhancement for clarity of sound in noisy environments.

-Rechargeable hearing aids are available as in-the-ear and behind-the-ear styles.
-Since their batteries are long-lasting and don’t require constant changing, many brands are cost effective as well as convenient.
+Rechargeable hearing aids are available in in-the-ear and behind-the-ear styles.
+Since their batteries are long lasting and don’t require constant changing, many brands are cost-effective, as well as convenient.

 There are many brands to choose from.
 When purchasing hearing aids, always look for a reputable manufacturer, provider, and retailer.